Skip to main content

 Our 5-Step BigCommerce Rollout

-Most BigCommerce integration and automation projects go live in 2 to 6 weeks, phased so the core records sync cleanly before the automations layer on top.
+Most BigCommerce builds go live in 2 to 6 weeks, phased so the orders, catalogue and tax mapping sync cleanly and get proven against real data before any automation layers on top.

 Discovery and mapping (week 1)

-We sit with your team and map how orders, stock, invoices and customers really move today, where they get re-keyed, and which systems must connect.
-We agree the field mapping and which system owns which record.
+We sit with your team and trace how orders, stock, invoices and customers really move today, where they get re-keyed, and which storefronts, sales channels and payment gateways you run.
+We agree the field mapping, the tax class to GST mapping, and which system owns which record before a line is built.

 Design (week 1 to 2)

-We design the two-way sync and the workflow automations against your process, confirm the matching, reorder and notification rules, and hand you a fixed-scope specification to sign off before we build.
+We design the two-way sync and the workflow automations against your actual process, lock down the SKU matching, price-list, reorder and notification rules, and hand you a fixed-scope specification to sign off.
+Nothing gets built until the mapping is agreed on paper.

 Build in a sandbox (week 2 to 4)

-We build the integrations and automations against a sandbox store or a safe subset of your data, never straight onto live records.
-Rate limiting, error handling and reconciliation are built in from the start.
+We build the integrations and automations against a sandbox store or a safe subset of your data, never straight onto live orders.
+Rate-limit pacing, webhook handling, error handling and the BigCommerce to accounting reconciliation are built in from the first day, not bolted on later.

 Test and parallel run (week 4 to 5)

-We run the new flow alongside your current process on real orders, compare the results, and tune the mapping and rules until they match reality.
-You watch it working correctly before it takes over.
+We run the new flow beside your current process on real orders, compare what BigCommerce, accounting and your inventory tool each show, and tune the mapping and rules until they agree.
+You see it post invoices and decrement the right stock before it takes over.

 Go live and monitor

-We switch over in a controlled cutover, then monitor the syncs and automations, catch any exceptions early, and handle changes as your channels, products and rules evolve.
-Most are a config change.
+We switch over in a controlled cutover, then monitor the syncs and automations, catch any exception early, and handle change as you add channels, launch a storefront or restructure a price list.
+Most adjustments are a configuration change your team can see.

 FAQ